 Ascended Extra: Harry in the Norwegian and Swedish series, possibly thanks to the fact that both Norwegian and Swedish moviemakers had the role played by a popular and beloved comedian (Harald Heide-Steen Jr in Norway and Björn Gustafson in Sweden).
 As such, in the Norwegian series the movies featuring him usually upgrade him to titular character, and in the Swedish series he's a permanent member of the gang from the third movie on.

 Ax-Crazy: Bøffen is often very enthusiastic about his work.

-Bad to the Last Drop: Movie 13 features Egon replacing beers of some security guards with raspberry lemonade (which is the same drink lemonade is, only with raspberries replacing lemons).
-Guys find it so awful that //they quit their job// over it.
+Bad to the Last Drop: Movie 13 features Egon replacing the beers of some security guards with raspberry lemonade (which is the same drink lemonade is, only with raspberries replacing lemons).
+The guards find it so awful that they quit their job over it.

 Berserk Button: The incompetence of his two underlings is usually one for Egon, inevitably triggering an angry rant.

 Occasionally, these rants crosses the line with Kjeld, usually when insulting Yvonne, triggering his own rant or a very threatening "The Reason You Suck" Speech directed towards Egon.